Jump to Content

-Before you get your heart set on any particular village or unit, spend plenty of time asking around (including asking friends who have done their own homework or who have perhaps moved into a village) and studying your options.
-Examine all the legal and financial arrangements of each of the villages you consider, as they are all different.
+Before you get your heart set on any particular village or unit, take your time to look around and gather as much information as you can.
+Talk to friends who've already done their research or who have moved into a village themselves.
+Explore all your options, and make sure you understand the legal and financial arrangements of each village, as they are all different.

 We believe it’s important to think about what your needs are now and what they might be in the future.
-They could differ significantly so you need to think realistically about this.
-For example, despite the fact that few of us will ever require residential care, none of us can guarantee what we might need in the future.
-Should you factor this into your consideration?
-Would you happy to move elsewhere if you do require residential care?
+Your future needs may look quite different, so it's helpful to be realistic.
+For example, while most of us will never require residential care, none of us can guarantee what we might need in the future.
+Should this possibility factor into your decision?
+And if your needs do change, would you be comfortable moving elsewhere if the village you chose had no care offering?

 Villages vary greatly – you’ll notice different-sized villages, from very few units to some with hundreds; different types of units within the same complex; newer villages and older villages.
 You will discover the community facilities can vary, with some villages offering a wide range such as a swimming pool, bowling green and café, and others only a basic meeting room.